YouSpoonyBard/CodeHelper/README.md

-# JavaHelper
+# CodeHelper
-# For posting and reviewing other people's code from the java class
+# For posting and reviewing other people's code